JobParado/Java-Weather-App-api/README.md

 This project requires an API key from [OpenWeatherMap](https://openweathermap.org/api) (or whichever weather API you’re using).
 For security reasons, the `.env` file is **not included** in the repository.

 1. Sign up at OpenWeatherMap and generate your API key.
-2. Edit the existing file and paste your own API key:
+2. Edit the existing file and paste your own API key and change its file type from .TXT to .env :

 API_KEY=your_api_key_here